snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-utils-data-model/dbt-utils-advanced-operation/index.md

 :::

 The general idea behind the Snowplow-utils base functionality is to be able to add custom identifiers, bespoke behaviour, and customize naming Snowplow tables that get created as part of the incremental process.
 Here you can get a better understanding of what kinds of behaviours the package supports, how those scenarios actually work in terms of implementation, and a better understanding of all of the variables that can be used for these macros to unlock the full customization capability that has been built into the Snowplow-utils base functionality.
+You can find some example projects in the following [repository](https://github.com/snowplow-incubator/dbt-example-project).

 ## Preface
 :::info